Jun711/jun711.github.io/_posts/2019-09-11-angular-8-lazy-loading-with-angular-cli.md

 Learn how to create a lazy loading path with Angular 8 apps using Angular CLI.

 ## Lazy Loading
 Lazy loading literally means loading your Angular app in a lazy manner.
-In other words, it means your Angular app doesn't load a specific JavaScript bundle until it is needed.
-This is effective in keeping your app's main bundle size small and thus also minimizing initial app load time.
+In other words, it means your Angular app doesn't load a specific feature (JavaScript, HTML and CSS) bundle until it is needed.
+This is effective in keeping your app's main bundle size small and thus also minimizing initial app load time / first paint time.

 In this guide, I will walk you through steps to configure and create a lazy loading path by using Angular CLI.